 Why do we have a love affair with lifted trucks, and why do we raise them up in the first place?
 It's something that's come a long way from the 80s, when DIY "lift kits" would result in trucks that were pretty good off-road but somewhere between squirrelly and downright treacherous on pavement.
 It's important to remember that a change in ride height also means a change in steering and suspension geometry, and the more radical the lift, the more there's essentially a re-engineering of these factors.

 For some insight, we turned to an expert in the field of lifting trucks — Chris Dye.
 Chris is the store manager at Super Trucks Plus LLC in North Carolina.
 He describes it as “probably Raleigh's only full custom shop."
 Chris and his crew specialize in transforming ordinary vehicles into amazing lifted trucks.

-Source | Super Trucks Plus
+Lifted Ford truck | Super Trucks Plus

 Looks and function... or just looks